manroygood/roy-goodman/content/course/math671/_index.md

 weight: 671

 # Page metadata.
-title: Math 671--Asymptotic Methods
+title: Math 671–Asymptotic Methods
 draft: false # Is this a draft? true/false
 toc: false  # Show table of contents? true/false
 type: book  # Do not modify.
 tags:
-    - past
+    - previous

 ---